ChemicalDevelopment/kscript.org/docs.md

 # Docs

-kscript documentation is available at [https://docs.kscript.org](https://docs.kscript.org) as a single-page
+kscript documentation is available at [https://docs.kscript.org](https://docs.kscript.org) as a single page (so it is easy to search, navigate, and download)

 Here are a few quick-links to the major parts: